sray91/LNS-model/README.md

 ## What This Is

 This is a story-driven, interactive journey that transforms a complex decision framework into an engaging learning experience.
-Users follow the "$10 million toilet paper lesson" from Georgia Pacific to understand how to diagnose and prevent productivity decline.
+Users follow the "$10 million toilet paper lesson" from a major manufacturer to understand how to diagnose and prevent productivity decline.

 ## Features

 - 10 interactive screens with smooth animations
 - Progressive disclosure of framework complexity
-- Real case study: Costco toilet paper quality issue
+- Real case study: Major retailer toilet paper quality issue
 - Interactive self-assessment tool
 - Mobile-responsive design
 - Professional, modern interface